MaelaGLG/Project-UrbaSante/app/README.md

 When running the visualization tool, ensure that the file "final_indicators.rds" is present in the "data/4 - Final Data" folder.

 Also, verify that the shapefiles for IRIS, municipal, departmental, and regional boundaries, produced by INSEE, are located in the "data/Shapefiles" folder.
-These shapefiles should be downloaded directly online by following the instructions in the README files included with each shapefile.

-Finally, manually update the paths to these data at the beginning of the script.
+These shapefiles are already present, but if they need to be updated with new versions, make sure the paths (or file names) match the script.

 ## Usage Instructions